jmespath-community/jmespath.spec/jep-014-string-functions.md

 If the `$subject` string has length greater than or equal to `$width`, it is returned unmodified.

-If `$width` is not an integer, an error MUST be raised.
+If `$width` is not an integer or is negative, an error MUST be raised.

 ### Examples